railwayapp/docs/src/docs/how-to/view-metrics.md

 ---
-title: View Metrics
+title: Viewing Metrics
 ---

 Railway provides resource usage information on deployments within a service which can be used to diagnose issues with a project's performance.

 ## Accessing Service Metrics

-Access a service's metrics by click on a service in the project canvas, and going to the "Metrics" tab.
+Access a service's metrics by clicking on a service in the project canvas, and going to the "Metrics" tab.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1645223702/docs/metrics_angr0b.png"
 alt="Screenshot of Metrics Page"